 AMD vs Intel: Which Should be Your First Gaming CPU?

-Choosing the Central Processing Unit, also known as the CPU or processor, is one of the most important decisions you’ll make when building your PC because it will determine what motherboard you’re going to need.
+Choosing the right Central Processing Unit, also known as the CPU or processor, is one of the most important decisions you’ll make when choosing the hardware components for your new build because it will ultimately determine what motherboard you’re going to need.
 This, in turn, affects the compatibility of every other part.

-In this piece, I’m going to explain the differences between the two gaming CPU brands and what they bring to the table while keeping it simple.
+In this piece, we're going to discuss some of the main differences between the two gaming CPU brands and what they bring to the table in an easy-to-understand way.

 Battle for the top: AMD vs Intel